It is illegal to collect birds’ nests, feathers, or eggs without federal and state collecting permits.

 Ahead of time, place the five nests from the Bird Nest Set at five separate stations.
 Label each station with the letter listed on the paper tag attached to each nest.
 Have the children work in small groups.
 For younger children, an adult should work with each group to collect data on each of the nests.
 For older children, provide each group with magnifying lenses, rulers, paper, pencil and clipboard to use for making observations, taking measurements, and recording nest data.
 To begin, assign each group to a different nest and have them examine and draw it as a journal activity, measuring and recording size and shape and documenting materials used in construction.
 Then have groups examine the other nests, station by station, noting similarities and differences.
 Afterward, compare and contrast the materials found in each nest and discuss similarities and differences.
 Analyze and interpret this nest data to consider each bird’s size and its possible habitat.
 Which nest was probably made by the biggest bird?
 The smallest?
 Where might each nest have been located?

-Materials: Bird Nest Set (from a licensed owner), magnifying lenses, rulers, paper, pencils, clipboards.
+Materials: Bird Nest Set: five bird nests from key (from a licensed owner), magnifying lenses, rulers, paper, pencils, clipboards.

 KEYING OUT NESTS